 Zoho offers similar functionality, with apps for both iOS and Android, and the team focused design could be very useful if you work in a small business.
 Although Yahoo and GMX offer good email, they aren’t part of a broader range of internet services in the same way.

-The two least attractive are iCloud and AOL Mail because of their limited range of features.
-The same could be said for Tutanota, but its heavy emphasis on privacy should see it appealing to those who want to keep their correspondance secure from prying eyes.
+The two least attractive are iCloud and AOL Mail because of their limited range of features (and you can only get an iCloud email address if you have an Apple device).
+Tutanota is also somewhat limited, but its heavy emphasis on privacy should appeal to those who want to keep their correspondence secure from prying eyes.

 For us, though, Outlook and Gmail are the joint winners here.
 Both are mature products with excellent features and an extended set of software that bring advantages to productivity.
 At a push we'd go for Gmail simply because we've never experienced any problems in the years of using it, but many would say the same of Outlook too.